-The goldfish’s memory is so good that goldfish are used as a common model when it comes to studying memory in fish.
+Goldfish are used as a common model when it comes to studying memory in fish.
 Brown also acknowledges that goldfish have good problem-solving skills that allow them to remember how to repeat tasks they were taught months ago.
 This includes experiments where goldfish were taught to escape from nets or mazes, even if they were taught it weeks or months ago.

 Other experiments include ones where goldfish would push a certain color on a button that gave them food and ignore the color that didn’t once they learned which one gave them food.

 By feeding your goldfish from the top of the aquarium for a few days, goldfish will associate the top of the aquarium with food, therefore swimming around the top waiting for food and even getting excited when the person who feeds them comes near the aquarium.

 If you were to feed your goldfish a sinking food that falls onto the substrate, goldfish will spend less time at the surface and more time sifting through the substrate waiting for food.
 Some goldfish owners also claim that their goldfish can recognize them from other people, especially if they associate you with something positive like food.

 Food motivation is quite common in many intelligent and complex animals, such as dogs and rodents.

 If goldfish weren’t intelligent, they wouldn’t have the necessary cognitive abilities to problem-solve or remember things that affect or benefit them.
 Goldfish may also avoid situations that negatively affected them by becoming fearful and even defensive after the situation that they weren’t originally fearful about before the negative situation.

 Scientists also found that fish use spatial cognition that allows them to form a cognitive map since fish do not have a hippocampus which is responsible for memory in humans.
 The lack of cortex and hippocampus was thought to lead to goldfish having a poor memory, but countless tests have proven this false.